12/31 Grayson Lake Gravel Grinder

 Green, KY is half-way and a turning point to put the wind to our back for the second half the journey.
 The climbs are bigger but the grade a little more friendly which I think leads to being able settle a bit into a rhythm, unlike the hard choppy start.
 Brushy Creek Rd is the next to last climb, and the maybe the first road with a road sign.
 We missed it.
-A little gravel right hand turn that goes through somebody's yard.
+A little gravel left hand turn that goes through somebody's yard.
 If you stay on pavement you'll be heading for banjo music and we all know what that means.

 Wells Road was marked too, and we seen it, and made the turn for the last climb of the day and the day was getting late, on this early Winter's day.
 We had been out there for over four hours covering a lot of unfamiliar ground.
 That doesn't bode well for the confidence (so I hear).
 After that effort of the longest and highest climb of the day I was glad to present something familiar.

 Jay and myself had been here maybe a year ago, riding bikes, exploring around, and seeing no reason to come back.
 It was a little bit too horsey and land locked.
 So I was stoked to be able to include this little bit of ridge and old gravel roadway as a leg of the trip, as well to justify the mountain bike.
 A little blinky light action to bring us back safely, doubling up on the three rail road bridges in the process.

 The start/finish location was chosen due to available parking, although it is not a lot I do believe it is on state right of way.
 And to be able to ride that section of old railroad with the sketchy bridges.
 Parking at the dam is an option and would trim maybe 10 or 12 miles, but would add more of questionable state route 7.
 One has to decide for themselves the safety of any section of that road, most is bermed with long lines of sight, but some places aren't.